Frankie Kazarian: Kaz (2007–2008)

 After his split with Serotonin, he began using his old ring attire and entrance video which both said the full "Kazarian" - though it was all later changed to only say the simple Kaz except for a few references on the TNA website.
 Shortly after this, he engaged in a brief feud with Robert Roode over his treatment of Ms. Brooks.
+Kaz would take part in the Ultimate X Gauntlet match to determine the #1 contender to the TNA X Division Championship at Victory Road.
+Although he lost the match, his cutter on Christopher Daniels off the cable ropes while the latter was hanging upside down became a notable spot.

 Kaz would next be entered in the 2007 Fight for the Right Tournament, which he won by defeating Christian Cage at Genesis in the finals in a ladder match.
 On the Impact! following Genesis, Kurt Angle barely defeated Kaz to retain the TNA World Championship.

 At the 2007 Turning Point pay-per-view, he was partnered with Booker T against Christian Cage and Robert Roode, with Kaz and Booker winning.
 He then began attacking Dustin Rhodes, and stealing things from Rhodes' alter ego "Black Reign".
 He defeated Black Reign at Final Resolution.
 After defeating Black Reign, Kaz and Black Reign competed in a Four Corner Mouse Trap match were Kaz won but Black Reign ended up getting his things back from Kaz after hitting Kaz with his Darkness Falls weapon.
 On February 23, Kaz defeated Rellik.
 After the match, Black Reign and Rellik attacked Kaz.
 Eric Young ran out to help but got too scared to do anything.
 At Destination X, Kaz and Young defeated Black Reign and Rellik leading to Kaz and Young (now 'Super Eric') becoming a tag team.
 On April 13, at Lockdown 2008, they won the Cuffed in a Cage match.
 On the April 17 episode of TNA Impact!, following Lockdown, Kaz and Young defeated the holders of the TNA World Tag Team Championship, AJ Styles and Tomko and The Latin American Xchange (LAX) in a triple threat tag team match for the titles after Young's alter ego, "Super Eric" pinned Styles with a bridging suplex.
 Later in the night, Styles complained to Jim Cornette that since Young was signed to the match, not Super Eric, and Young claimed that he and Super Eric are different people, Super Eric's involvement was outside interference.
 When Eric refused to admit that he was Super Eric, Cornette vacated the titles.